Status and phase

 Inclusion criteria

-• Positive suggestive clinical history of controlled intermittent or persistent asthma with intermittent or persistent moderate to severe rhinitis /rhinoconjunctivitis, due to Dermatophagoides pteronyssinus and/or Dermatophagoides farinae.
-The diagnosis of asthma will be valid from 12 months prior to signing the informed consent form
+Subjects with a confirmed clinical history of inhalant allergy (intermittent or persistent moderate-severe rhinitis and/or rhinoconjunctivitis according to the ARIA classification with or without intermittent or persistent mild-moderate controlled asthma according to the GEMA 5.0 definition) caused by allergy to Dermatophagoides pteronyssinus and/or Dermatophagoides farinae.
+The diagnosis of asthma will be valid from 12 months prior to signing the informed consent.

-• Subjects with a positive skin prick-test wheal size >5 mm higher diameter due to Dermatophagoides pteronyssinus and/or Dermatophagoides farinae.
-The positive and negative control of the test should give consistent results
+Subjects with a positive skin prick-test wheal size >5 mm higher diameter due to Dermatophagoides pteronyssinus and/or Dermatophagoides farinae.
+The positive and negative control of the test should give consistent results.
+The results will be valid 12 months prior to the signing of the informed consent.

 Exclusion criteria